stephen-shopopop/monorepo/packages/errorhandler/readme.md

   } catch { /** */ }
 }

-// Subscribe to the channel
+// Subscribe to the metrics channel metricsChannel.subscribe(onMessage)
-metricsChannel.subscribe(onMessage)

-// Check if the channel has an active subscriber if (metricsChannel.hasSubscribers) {
-  // Publish data to the channel metricsChannek.publish({
-    some: 'data'
-  })
-}

-// Unsubscribe from the channel metricsChannel.unsubscribe(onMessage)
 ```

 ## Contributing